 Twisty Harness Straps

 Unfortunately, we found that the straps on the KidsEmbrace Combination Harness to Booster Car Seat tend to twist.
-This is made worse by the fact that the strap covers are fabric tubes which don’t open, which means twists in that area are often not detected.
+This is made worse because the strap covers are fabric tubes that don’t open.
+This means twists in that section of the harness can go undetected.
 However, we have some good news!
 In response to comments about the harness straps twisting, KidsEmbrace has changed their seats over to a thicker black webbing.
-We’ll be evaluating a seat with these new straps soon!

 Less Twisty Harness Straps!

 Up, up and away!
 Buzz Lightyear has landed at my home, and he’s brought with him harness straps with the new thicker webbing.
 I found that these straps were a mixed bag.
 Though I did catch them twisting once or twice, it’s a huge improvement over the thinner webbing.
 However, I noticed that the crotch buckle, shown here in the longer setting, was about a half inch shorter than on the models with the thinner webbing.

 While that may help the buckle fit better in the outer setting, it made it much too low and snug on my 4 year old in the inner setting.
 In addition, the thicker webbing is more difficult to hook onto the splitter plate on the back of the seat.
 A few times, I thought I’d hooked it on, only to see it slip off.
 It’s very important to always make sure the strap is completely hooked onto the splitter plate.